GeoSn0w/iSecureOS/README.md

 While this application aims to help you improve your jailbreak's security, this application is not an antivirus and it doesn't perform real-time scanning as of Beta 1.
 Maybe in the future, I might add background scanning, however, you should still use common sense and not install tweaks from unknown sources.

+### Privacy policy

+This application does not collect any user identifiable data, does not send any logs or reports to my server and does not track you in any way.
+This application also does not include any analytics or advertisements code.

+### Price
+This application is completely free and open-sourced.
+If you paid for it, you have been scammed.

+### Official repo
+This application should only be downloaded from the official repo (https://isecureos.idevicecentral.com/repo) or compiled by yourself.

 ### Credits

 this application was done entirely by GeoSn0w (@FCE365), however, I'd like to credit **sarahh12099** for their bad repos list that is being used in the application.